ThePrez/Manzan/docs/config/dests.md

 ## Available types

 Some types have additional properties that they require.
+Note, to specify a property that is a [component option](https://camel.apache.org/manual/component.html#_configuring_component_options), you need to prefix the property with `componentOptions.` in your dest.ini configuration file.
+For example, to specify the option [brokerURL](https://camel.apache.org/components/3.22.x/activemq-component.html#_component_option_brokerURL) for ActiveMQ, you should write the option as `componentOptions.brokerURL=<yourActiveMQUrl>`

 | id               | Description                     | Required properties                                        | Optional properties                                      |
 |------------------|---------------------------------|------------------------------------------------------------| -------------------------------------------------------- |